15-Crown-5: Properties

 Analogous to 18-crown-6, 15-crown-5 binds to sodium ions.
 Thus, when treated with this complexing agent, sodium salts often become soluble in organic solvents.

 First-row transition metal dications fit snugly inside the cavity of 15-crown-5.
 They are too small to be included in 18-crown-6.
 The binding of transition metal cations results in multiple hydrogen-bonded interactions from both equatorial and axial aqua ligands, such that highly crystalline solid-state supramolecular polymers can be isolated.
 Metal salts isolated in this form include Co(ClO4)2, Ni(ClO4)2, Cu(ClO4)2, and Zn(ClO4)2.
-Seven coordinate species are most common for transition metal ions complexes of 15-crown-5, with the crown ether occupying the equatorial plane, along with 2 axial aqua ligands.
+Seven coordinate species are most common for transition metal complexes of 15-crown-5, with the crown ether occupying the equatorial plane, along with 2 axial aqua ligands.

 15-crown-5 has also been used to isolate salts of oxonium ions.
 For example, from a solution of tetrachloroauric acid, the oxonium ion [H_{7}O_{3}]^{+} has been isolated as the salt [(H_{7}O_{3})(15-crown-5)_{2}][AuCl_{4}].
 Neutron diffraction studies revealed a sandwich structure, which shows a chain of water with remarkably long O-H bond (1.12 Å) in the acidic proton, but with a very short OH•••O distance (1.32 Å).

 A derivative of 15-crown-5, benzo-15-crown-5, has been used to produce anionic complexes of carbido ligands as their [K(benzo-15-crown-5)_{2}]^{+} salts: